May I arrange a meeting with the Director of Graduate Studies to discuss the program?

 What are the requirements for admission to the Ph.D. program?

-Applicants to the program should submit the application, 3 letters of recommendation, personal statement, writing sample transcripts, and GRE General Aptitude Test scores.
+Applicants to the program should submit the application, 3 letters of recommendation, personal statement, writing sample, and transcripts.
 The TOEFL test is required for foreign applicants, except those who hold (or will receive) a degree from an institution where the language of instruction is English.

 What are you looking for in a Personal Statement?